jsiek/deduce/doc/CheatSheet.md

 Here is some advice about what to do next in a proof.
 Options 1, 3, and 4 make use of the table below.

-1. Prove the goal by decomposing it into sub-goals: cross reference the goal formula with the `Prove` column of the table below.
+1. Prove the goal by decomposing it into sub-goals.
+In the table below, look in the `Prove` column for the current goal.
 The table entry suggests the proof statement to use next.

 2. Work backwards from the goal using a [`suffices`](./Reference.md#suffices) statement.
-After the `by` keyword, write the reason, which is often [`definition`](./Reference.md#definition) and/or [`rewrite`](./Reference.md#rewrite) to transform the goal formula.
+After the `by` keyword, write the reason, often [`definition`](./Reference.md#definition) and/or [`rewrite`](./Reference.md#rewrite), which transform the goal formula.

-3. Work forwards from a given (an assumption or a fact you've already proved) with a [`have`](./Reference.md#have-proof) statement.
+3. Work forwards from a [given](./Reference.md#given) with a [`have`](./Reference.md#have-proof) statement.
 Look at the formula of the given and cross reference the `Use` column in the table below.
 The table entry suggests what to write for the reason after the `by` keyword of your `have` statement.

 4. For `conclude`, write the reason after the `by` keyword, typically using a given according to the `Use` column in the table below.